samsquire/ideas2/README.md

 # 97. Community Idea: GUI Vote

 Vote what should be visible in a GUI screen.
+Used to implement a [drill-down interface](https://github.com/samsquire/ideas#41-drill-down-interface).

-# 98.
+# 98. Declarative GUIs

+Rules for rendering a GUI can be specified and the system tries to render the GUI according to rules.

+# 99.